-- $Q{abt}$ : Quantity procured for component a by Sub-Assembly Manufacturer b in t. - $M{abt}$ : Quantity of sub-assembly a produced at manufacturing location b in t. - $I{abt}$ : Inventory of component/sub-assembly a with Component Supplier or Sub-Assembly Manufacturer or Buyer b in time period t. - $S{abdt}$ : Quantity shipped of component/sub-assembly of type a from Component Supplier or Sub-Assembly Manufacturer b to its customer d in time period t.
+- Q{abt} : Quantity procured for component a by sub-assembly manufacturer b in t. - M{abt} : Quantity of sub-assembly a produced at manufacturing location b in t. - I{abt} : Inventory of component a with supplier or customer b in time period t. - S{abdt} : Quantity shipped of component a from supplier b to its customer d in time period t.

-2.3 Quadratic Programming Model
+Quadratic Programming Model